datacarpentry/r-raster-vector-geospatial/episodes/04-raster-calculations-in-r.md

 Does this make sense for trees in Harvard Forest?

 > ## Challenge: Explore CHM Raster Values
-> It's often a good idea to explore the range of values in a raster dataset just
-> like we might explore a dataset that we collected in the field.
 >
+> It's often a good idea to explore the range of values in a raster dataset just like we might explore a dataset that we collected in the field.
+>
 > 1. What is the min and maximum value for the Harvard Forest Canopy Height Model (`CHM_HARV`) that we just created?
 > 2. What are two ways you can check this range of data in `CHM_HARV`?
 > 3. What is the distribution of all the pixel values in the CHM?
 > 4. Plot a histogram with 6 bins instead of the default and change the color of the histogram.
 > 5. Plot the `CHM_HARV` raster using breaks that make sense for the data.
-Include
-> a appropriate color palette for the data, plot title and no axes ticks / labels.
+Include an appropriate color palette for the data, plot title and no axes ticks / labels.
+>
 > > ## Answers
+> >
 > >
 > > ~~~
 > > # 1)